VladimirBalun/OLSystem/Database/README.md

 programming language for the Olympiad).
 Here are necessary fields with names(timeOlympiad and programmingLanguage) that must be present in the table.
+- Table **programming_languages** stores all the supporting languages by ProgChecker.
 - Table **users** contains information about about participants of the Olympiad and administrators.
 - Table **results** contains the results of the olympiad for each participant.